 TCC and other AEP subsidiaries file income tax returns in various state and local jurisdictions.
 These taxing authorities routinely examine the tax returns.
 TCC and other AEP subsidiaries are currently under examination in several state and local jurisdictions.
 However, it is possible that previously filed tax returns have positions that may be challenged by these tax authorities.
 Management believes that adequate provisions for income taxes have been made for potential liabilities resulting from such challenges and that the ultimate resolution of these audits will not materially impact net income.
 TCC is no longer subject to state or local income tax examinations by tax authorities for years before 2008.

 11. FINANCING ACTIVITIES

 Long-term Debt

-Long-term debt principal payments made during the first three months of 2014 are shown in the table below:
+Long-term debt and other securities issued and principal payments made during the first six months of 2014 are shown in the tables below: